BiancaLeal1251/MyProjects/README.md

 Those are all made up websites, and I do not own the images I've used in it.
 All of them were made using also Bootstrap.

+Side note: I'm continously updating and improving my projects, which means that my files posted here can go through further change and upgrades.

 Thank you for checking my repository!